alexandrebarachant/kaggle-seizure-prediction-challenge-2016/README.md

 | --- | --- | --- |
 | **Ensemble** | **0.80630** | **0.80856** |

-***comment:*** due to some reproducibility issues discovered during code release, the score of the ensemble obtained from this code is different from the one submitted durring the competition.
+***comment:*** Due to some reproducibility issues discovered during code release, the score of the ensemble obtained from this code is different from the one submitted durring the competition.
 New score shows a slight increase in private score and slight decrease in public score.

 ## CV method